 Windows ISO files are easy to come across and several media sharing websites already have one or multiple copies of Windows 10 available.
 But the risk is that those files can be infected by the uploaders and malicious software can be installed to the PCs alongside Windows 10.
 Luckily, Microsoft does offer an easy way to download the official Windows 10 files from its own servers and here’s how to do that.

-- Download the Windows 10 Media Creation Tool from Microsoft website as per your current architecture.
+- Download the Windows 10 Media Creation Tool from Microsoft website.

-- Run it and wait for a couple of minutes for the tool to hit Microsoft website, get the Windows 10 editions and then present the UI.
+- Run it and wait for a couple of minutes for the tool to check Microsoft’s servers to fetch the Windows 10 editions and then present them on the screen.